thunderrabbit/robnugen-journal-entries/2015/03/24lessons.md

 the screen goes fuzzy and locks up until the phone boots after about a minutes.
 Swear to Jeebuz I'm never buying Apple hardware again.

-Sarupapa took us out to dinner after the lesson and I'm headed hoe now.
+Sarupapa took us out to dinner after the lesson and I'm headed home now.